clintonngotta/remwaste-redesign/README.md

    npm run dev
    ```
 3. **Deploy:**
    The app is ready for deployment on [Vercel](https://remwaste-redesign.vercel.app/).

+4. ## Next Steps
+   adding search and filter funtionalities by rate,size and days